adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Processing
 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is
-there with you, and they have a String on you, they can try to help guide you through .
+there with you, and they have a String on you, they can try to help guide your thoughts.
+If they choose to spend the string,
-- If they spend the string, heal an additional Shock
+heal an additional Shock.
+Otherwise they roll+Hot.
-- Otherwise they  Turn Them On move.
+• On a 10+ you heal an additional Shock and they gain a string on
 ```

 ```